-Me and my or my and I?
+Me and my land rover or my land rover and I?
 Probably the latter if I could be bothered to reach for one of my several style guides.
 They just happen to be about two feet beyond my outstretched hand and I'm feeling too lazy to make the effort.

-Libya, 1990, probably about 150 miles (230 km) south east of Ghadames, or about 60 miles and four or five years away from this totally different shot (this is a 110 and is ).
+libya, 1990, probably about 150 miles (230 km) south east of Ghadames, or about 60 miles and four or five years away from this totally different shot (this land rover is a 110 and is white).

 Besides the additional driving distance and time this would entail (and time was certainly money), it really belied his lack of confidence in himself and his natural navigating competencies.